 Coastal Shipping &Inland Waterways

 Despite having an extensive network of inland waterways in the form of rivers, canals, backwaters and creeks freight transportation by waterways is highly under-utilized.
 Waterways currently contribute around 6% to India's transportation modal mix, which is significantly less than that in developed economies and some of the developing economies as well.

 It is estimated that coastal shipping traffic of about 180-200 MMTPA can be achieved from current and planned capacities across coal, cement, iron and steel, food grains, fertilizers, POL by 2025.
-This would translate into estimated INR 10,000-15,000 Crore saving annually.
-Additionally about 60-70 MMTPA of cargo is expected to be moved via inland waterways by 2025.
+Additionally about 135 MMTPA of cargo is expected to be moved via inland waterways by 2025.

 Domestic waterways are more cost effective as well as environmentally friendly means of transporting freight.
 The cost of transporting coal via coastal shipping is one-sixth of the cost of transporting it by railways.
 In consideration of the above, National Waterways 1, 2, 4 and 5 can be developed to play an important role in transportation.